-Generally an particular AMPs is active against only one specific class of microorganisms (eg. Bacteria orfungi) .
-But, there are some exceptions, some AMPs have several mechanisms of action.
-For eg.

-Indolicidin can kill bacteria, fungi and HIV 40.
-However, it kills E.coli by penetrating into the cells and inhibiting DNA synthesis, and it shows anti-HIV activities by inhibiting HIV-integrase 41.
-Also there are some AMPs which kill different types of cells by the same mode.
-For eg. PMAP-23 can kill both fungi and parasites by forming pores in their cell membranes 42.
+Generally, a particular AMPs is active against only one specific class of microorganisms (e.g. Bacteria or fungi).
+But there are some exceptions, some AMPs have several mechanisms of action.
+For e.g., Indolicidin can destroy bacteria, fungi and HIV 40.
+It also kills E. coli by entering into the cells and repressing DNA synthesis, and it shows anti- HIV activities by hindering HIV integrase 41.
+Also, there are some AMPs which kill different types of cells by the same mode.
+For e.g., PMAP-23 can destroy parasites as well as fungi by generating pores in their cell membranes.
+42.

-Approximately one third of the proteins of a bacterial cell are associated with the membrane and these proteins have many functions that are critical to the cell including active transport of nutrients, respiration, proton motive force, ATP generation and intercellular communication 43.
-Without complete cell lysis, with AMP treatment, the function of these proteins can be altered.
+Roughly 33% of the proteins of a bacterial cell are related with the membrane and these proteins have many capabilities that are basic to the cell including ATP generation, respiration, PMF etc. 43.
+Without complete cell lysis, with AMP treatment, the function of these proteins can be changed.
 Therefore, AMPs does not only can disrupt cell membrane but can also inhibit some functional proteins.

-Membrane-active AMPs: Most membrane-active AMPs are amphipathic, i.e, they both have hydrophobic and cationic faces.
-This feature ensures the initial electrostatic interaction with the negatively charged cell membrane and the hydrophobic part helps the AMP molecule to insert into thecell membrane.
-So, the interaction mainly depends on cationic state and hydrophobicity of the AMP molecule.
-The major types of membrane-active AMPs and the mechanisms of their actions are summarized in Table 2 and fig. 3.
+Membrane-active AMPs: Most membrane-active AMPs are amphipathic, i.e., they both have hydrophobic and cationic faces.
+This component guarantees the initial electrostatic interaction with the cell membrane and the hydrophobic part helps the AMP atom to embed into the cell membrane.
+Thus, the interaction basically relies upon cationic state and hydrophobicity of the AMP particle.
+The significant types of membrane-active AMPs and their mode of action are summed up in Table 2 and fig. 3.